kazurayam/ashotwrapper/docs/index.md

         -   <a href="#save-a-screenshot-of-an-element-in-the-page-in-png" id="toc-save-a-screenshot-of-an-element-in-the-page-in-png">Save a screenshot of an element in the page in PNG</a>
         -   <a href="#save-a-screenshot-of-the-entire-page-in-jpeg" id="toc-save-a-screenshot-of-the-entire-page-in-jpeg">Save a screenshot of the entire page in JPEG</a>
     -   <a href="#study-how-to-reduce-file-size-of-screenshots-using-jpeg-format" id="toc-study-how-to-reduce-file-size-of-screenshots-using-jpeg-format">Study how to reduce file size of screenshots using JPEG format</a>
+        -   <a href="#web-page-with-lots-of-photos" id="toc-web-page-with-lots-of-photos">Web page with lots of photos</a>
+        -   <a href="#httpsoffermanwoodshop-com" id="toc-httpsoffermanwoodshop-com">https://offermanwoodshop.com/</a>
+        -   <a href="#text-only-web-page" id="toc-text-only-web-page">Text-only web page</a>
+        -   <a href="#httpswww-fsa-go-jpkouhouindex-html" id="toc-httpswww-fsa-go-jpkouhouindex-html">https://www.fsa.go.jp/kouhou/index.html</a>
+        -   <a href="#ordinary-web-page-with-text-and-a-few-images" id="toc-ordinary-web-page-with-text-and-a-few-images">Ordinary web page with text and a few images</a>
+        -   <a href="#httpscommunity-developer-atlassian-com" id="toc-httpscommunity-developer-atlassian-com">https://community.developer.atlassian.com/</a>

 # AShotWrapper